 - Establish a processing partnership with an acquirer/processor.
 The crucial aspect of this partnership is your transaction processing terms and costs/fees.

 - Go through underwriting process as a PayFac with the respective acquiring bank.
 Even if you are a certified merchant, long underwritten by some acquirer, becoming a payment facilitator requires you to get through a separate underwriting process as a new entity.
 And keep in mind: not all acquirers that issue merchant accounts are authorized to underwrite you as a PayFac.
-You will need to complete a review of your operations model, provide estimates of expected transaction processing volumes, financial credentials, and other data.
+So, you will need to complete a review of your operations model, provide estimates of expected transaction processing volumes, financial credentials, and other data.

 - Meet general liability insurance and cyber insurance requirements.

 - Develop a mechanism for sub-merchant management.
 The merchant management system should allow you to perform ongoing monitoring and support of the whole merchant life-cycle.

 - Develop a mechanism for initial merchant background verification and underwriting (KYC logic etc).

 - Establish a payment gateway partnership.
 In this context you have several approaches to choose from.
 First, you can develop a gateway product from scratch.
 Second, you can license a readymade solution as an open-source-code product that you can customize in-house.
 Third, you can resort to some white label gateway option.
 And, finally, you can partner with a third-party gateway provider.

 - Organize sub-merchant funding.
 This is one of the most important aspects, giving PayFacs an advantage over ISO.
 Indeed, they take an active part in sub-merchant funding, even though they fund merchants on behalf of (and/or via) some acquirer/processor.

 - Implement mechanisms to protect you against the merchant and consumer fraud.